Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 3. Specify Control Measures - what measures can you make to reduce hazards to an acceptable level?

-4. Determine Critical Control Points - identify those hazards that are critical, as opposed to those where control is essential but not deemed necessary.
+4. Determine Critical Control Points—Identify critical hazards, as opposed to those where control is essential but not deemed necessary.

 5. Monitoring - are your methods being followed and practised effectively?